Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Proof of

-In (a) we provide a lower bound by introducing an additional indicator function on $\ab_i^T\x$, which allows us to remove the ReLU.
+Consider the correlation { }In (a) we provide a lower bound by introducing an additional indicator function on $\ab_i^\top\x$, which allows us to remove the ReLU.
 In (b) we use the notation $\h := \z - \x$, and combine terms.
-In (c) we again provide a lower bound by adding an indicator to restrict $\ab_i^T\h \leq 0$.
-By flipping the sign of $\h$ we can alternatively lower bound
+In (c) we again provide a lower bound by adding an indicator to restrict $\ab_i^\top\h \leq 0$.
+By flipping the sign of $\h$ we can alternatively lower bound { } over the set